PollyHung/MRes.Project.2/logs/low_3'end_match_rate.md

 Trouble shooting documentation suggests that this may be a problem in sample preparation, specifically something might've gone wrong during the library preparation step due to a degraded Template Switching Oligonucleotides (TSO) batch or lack of TSO.

 ### Solution
+#### Solution Plan 1:
-The proposed solution by trouble shooting guide
+The proposed solution by trouble shooting guide suggests that we should re-prepare the Iso-Seq library using fresh TSO or a new kit and re-sequence.
+However we are running out of time for the project.
+#### Solution Plan 2:
+Use BGI customized pipeline to process the long read sequences.
+When comparing the output flnc.bam from PacBio IsoSeq3 pipeline vs BGI pipeline, we observed that